symfony/symfony-docs/contributing/documentation/overview.rst

     $ git fetch upstream

 The purpose of this step is to allow you work simultaneously on the official Symfony repository and on your own fork.
-You'll see this in action in a moment.
+You will see this in action in a moment.

 **Step 4.** Create a dedicated **new branch** for your changes.
 Use a short and memorable name for the new branch (if you are fixing a reported issue, use